Alta Help Center

 From the management platform (https://manage.alta.inc), navigate to the site’s main Settings, then Firewall, and finally Intrusion Prevention.

-Note: Low is not advised, as it may generate superfluous alerts and protective actions for minor threat indicators.
-Many people would consider these false positives, but feel free to experiment and review according to your network needs.
+Note: Low has been removed from block levels, as it may generate superfluous alerts and protective actions for minor threat indicators.
+Many people would consider these false positives.

 Monitoring Alerts